INTERVIEW-India supermarket foreign investment plan moving "very fast"

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-NEW DELHI, Sept 28 India is moving quickly on a plan to open its $450 billion retail sector to global players such as Wal-Mart despite concerns about job losses among millions of small neighbourhood stores, India's industry secretary said on Wednesday.
+NEW DELHI, Sept 28 India is moving quickly on a plan to open its $450 billion retail sector to global players such as Wal-Mart, despite concerns about job losses among millions of small neighbourhood stores, the industry secretary said on Wednesday.

-The emerging Asian power has dallied for years about bringing foreign investment to supermarkets.
-The move is seen by many as crucial to tame food prices but is resisted by small shopkeepers who are now the backbone in India's retail economy.

-Foreign retailers such as Wal-Mart (WMT.N), Carrefour SA (CARR.PA), Tesco Plc (TSCO.L) and Metro AG (MEOG.DE) want to invest directly in India's fast growing retail market, but the policy has so far been held up by political resistance.

-"Conditions are not such that they will reduce the viability of the global players here," he said.

-A committee of top civil servants, of which Singh was a member, in July agreed to recommend to the cabinet allowing foreign firms to take a 51 percent stake in such multi-brand retail operations.

-Turning to wider economic issues, Singh also told Reuters that industrial growth was weak in August, as businesses held back investments because of high inflation and interest rates.
+Turning to wider economic issues, R.P.
+Singh also told Reuters that industrial growth would be weak in August, as businesses held back investments because of high inflation and interest rates.

-India's industrial growth INIP=ECI slumped to its weakest rate in nearly two years in July.
+Rising prices help the case for foreign money in supermarkets, which supporters say will help ramp up investment in logistics such as cold storage and unclog supply bottlenecks.

+"Please don't ask me for a timeline, but we are proceeding very fast," Singh said in an interview, when asked about the progress made in opening up the multi-brand retail sector.

 (Reporting by Matthias Williams and Lyndee Prickitt; Writing by Frank Jack Daniel; editing by Malini Menon)